typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-type-alias.md

 :::note

-If you want to ban certain classifications of type alias, consider using [`no-restricted-syntax`](https://eslint.org/docs/latest/rules/no-restricted-syntax).
+If you want to ban certain classifications of type aliases, consider using [`no-restricted-syntax`](https://eslint.org/docs/latest/rules/no-restricted-syntax).
 See [Troubleshooting & FAQs](/linting/troubleshooting#how-can-i-ban-specific-language-feature).

 :::